Terms of Service

 The Services let you share User Content with others, including without limitation on social media and the open web, so please think carefully about what you share.
 The Company is not responsible for what you share via the Services.

 3.5.
 Your Sites And Your End Users Are Your Responsibility

 The Company will provide certain tools, methods and resources to you that are intended to help you grow.
 However, you are fully and exclusively responsible for your own business performance and satisfaction.
 In addition, you have full and exclusive responsibility for understanding and ensuring compliance with any regulatory, legal or contractual obligations related to your business, including without limitation, data held by you and you End Users, information provided by you to End Users and/or other third parties and any safeguarding and security measures that may be required.
 The Company may participate in implementing needed systems services and functions, but you are solely responsible for the final outcomes, actions taken and results produced.

 4. Third Party Services, Sites, And User Content

 4.1.
 Third Party Services

 The Services are integrated with various third party services, applications and sites (collectively, “Third Party Services”) that may make available to you their content and products, such as domain and email services, or marketplaces to connect customers and vendors.
 These Third Party Services may have their own terms and policies, and your use of them will be governed by those terms and policies.
 We don’t control Third Party Services, and we’re not liable for Third Party Services or for any transaction you may enter into with them.
 Your security when using Third Party Services is your responsibility.
-You also agree that we may, at any time and in our sole discretion, and without any notice to you, suspend, disable access to or remove any Third Party Services.
-We’re not liable to you for any such suspension, disabling or removal, including without limitation for any loss of profits, revenue, data, goodwill or other intangible losses you may experience as a result thereof (except where prohibited by law).
+You also agree that The Company may, at any time and in its sole discretion, and without any notice to you, suspend, disable access to or remove any Third Party Services.
+The Company is not liable to you for any such suspension, disabling or removal, including without limitation for any loss of profits, revenue, data, goodwill or other intangible losses you may experience as a result thereof (except where prohibited by law).